olive-robotics/bots_bento_icra24/docs/rulebook.md

 https://github.com/rgov/apriltag-pdfs

 #### 4. Competition
-The competition is split into two runs for each team.
+The competition is split into three runs for each team.
 In the first run, the arena is free of obstacles (other than the KLTs themselves).
 The task is for the robot to collect a KLT and carry to a predefined location.

-In the second run, small obstacles are introduced into the arena and the task is to sort 4 KLTs to 4 predefined locations acroding to their id.
-The challenge is evaluated and awarded in two categories: “Fastest Sorting” and “Overall Champion" with the latter merging both runs into a single score.
-Extra points are granted if the robot manages to stack KLTs in order of their id.
+In the second run, each team will show a technical challenge achivement.
+Extra points are granted if the robot manages to transport KLTs in order of their id.

+In the third round, each team will have a short presentation, pitching their inovative idea and algorithm to public.

 ##### 4.1 Teams and Roles
 ##### 4.2 Meetings and Language of Communication